 In onCourse, when a discount is issued the COS account Discounts Given is credited and the chosen income account is debited.

 To create a manual discount, follow the steps above to issue a manual credit note, but enter an amount in the Discount Each ex tax field.
 This will create a credit note, but add the cost of the discount to the COS account, just like if it was taken during the enrolment.

 Please note that discounts processed manually will not be linked to the class and will not show in the class budget, unless you add the link back to the class in the invoice line.

 Contacts with credit will appear in the invoices window as 'unbalanced' invoices, showing with a negative balance.
-The next time the contact enrols, or pays for another student's enrolment, they will automatically be offered their credit to use towards their fee payment in the Quick Enrol process.
+The next time the contact enrols, or pays for another student's enrolment, they will automatically be offered their credit to use towards their fee payment in the checkout process.

-This information will show in the bottom of the quick enrol window next to previous owing as a minus amount.
+This information will show in the Payments section of the checkout window next to previous owing as a minus amount.
 The amount due for payment will automatically adjust.

 If you processed a payment in record in error, i.e. recorded an EFTPOS payment that failed to process through your EFTPOS terminal, and want to reverse the payment to set the invoice back to unpaid, you can do this in the Payments In window.

 To reverse a payment, it first of all must be unbanked.
 Some payment types are set to bank automatically on creation.
 If your payment is banked, double click on the payment in record and removed the date banked date, then save and close the record.

 Your payment in is now ready to reverse via the following steps:

 In onCourse go to "Accounts" then "Payment In".